Search

 Intro

-Abdullah Timapuri appears on the scene some time in the last years of Mirza Ghulam Ahmad‘s life.
+Abdullah Timapuri appears on the scene in the last years of Mirza Ghulam Ahmad‘s life.
 Like other Qadiani claimants of Divine appointment, he created the fine distinction between him being the ‘Mahdi’ while Mirza Ghulam Ahmad was the ‘Messiah’.
 His books were published by the same [Riaz Hind Press] that used to publish the books of Mirza Ghulam Ahmad.
 In fact, the back cover of the book presented below shows the list of his books alongside those of Mirza Ghulam Ahmad, side by side, and the two columns titled ‘Ahmadi Chain’ and ‘Muhammadi Chain’.
 A substantial part of the rest of the book can be found in the attachments to this page.
 Even the name of this book is derived from a ‘revelation’ of Mirza Ghulam Ahmad in which he was given a book by this name, but he never wrote a book with this title.
 This book, ‘Nahj-al-Musalla’ is filled with the ‘revelations’ and ‘visions’ of Abdullah Timapuri.
 Abdullah called himself, in Tafseer Asmani, one of his books, Maamoor minal Allah, Naib Rasool Allah, Muhammad Abdullah, Mazhar E Awal Qudrat e Sani Der Silsila Imam Rubani Hazrat Masih Maood Ghulam Ahmad Qadiani.
-So Obviously he was claiming big status.
+So obviously he was claiming big status.
 There was also a Maulvi Yar Muhammad who had similar claims.
 At the same time Zahir ud Din (also spelled Zahir al_din) was also making claims of prophethood and Khilafat.
 Zahir uddin or Al-Din was a clerk in the Canal Department of Gujranwala (see Muhammad Ali, “The Split” 1994 online edition).
 Noorudin was thus dealing with 3 claimants, while he wasn’t able to walk, since his leg was amputated and he was vacillating.
 It is important to note, that the first claimant of prophethood in Ahmadiyya, after MGA of course was a certain Chiragh ud Din, who was ex-communicated by MGA himself.
 We are not sure as to which Yar Muhammad this was.
 There were a few in Ahmadiyya history.
 Furthermore, it should be noted that Noorudin didn’t care if MGA claimed to be a law-bearing prophet.

 Some additional data on Maulvi Abdullah Timapuri from